logfellow/logstash-logback-encoder/README.md

 #### Graceful Shutdown

+In order to guarantees that logged messages have had a chance to be processed by asynchronous appenders (including the TCP appender) and ensure background threads have been stopped, you'll need to [cleanly shut down logback](http://logback.qos.ch/manual/configuration.html#stopContext) when your application exits.

-When stopped, async appenders perform a _graceful shutdown_ waiting until all events in the buffer are processed and the buffer is empty.
+When gracefully stopped, async appenders wait until all events in the buffer are processed and the buffer is empty.
 The maximum time to wait is configured by the `shutdownGracePeriod` parameter and is set to `1 minute` by default.
 Events still in the buffer after this period is elapsed are dropped and the appender is stopped.